-Pursuant to the City's Compensation Policy, payday is normally on the Thursday following the end of the pay period, but may deviate because of a holiday in the pay period or due to an emergency.
+Pursuant to the City's Compensation Policy, payday is normally on the Thursday following the end of the pay period, but may deviate because of a holiday or due to an emergency.
 It is understood that at such time that the payday is changed City-wide, such change shall be applied to the Association.